Anandharajan/cv-agentic-saas-mvp/README.md

 Deploy
 - Push to `main` → Actions → Fly Deploy runs and rolls out the app.
 - After first deploy, find your URL via the job logs or `flyctl status -a <app>`.

+## Vercel Deploy

+Recommended approaches
+- GitHub Integration (preferred): connect this repo in Vercel.
+Vercel will build and deploy on push.
+Configure the project to use the `Dockerfile` if your Vercel plan supports Docker-based deployments; otherwise use a Python Serverless Function wrapper (see below).
+- Deploy Hook (added): workflow `.github/workflows/vercel-deploy.yml` calls a Vercel Deploy Hook on pushes/tags when `VERCEL_DEPLOY_HOOK_URL` secret is set.

+Setup (GitHub Integration)
+- Create a Vercel account and install the Vercel GitHub App.
+- Import this repository and select branch `main`.
+- If Docker builds are supported on your plan: use the provided `Dockerfile` and set the port to `8080`.
+- If not, use a Serverless Function wrapper:
+  - Create `api/process.py` in a separate branch to call into `src.agents.skills.process_single` and handle uploads; move `templates/index.html` to `public/index.html` for static hosting.
+I can scaffold this if you want.

+Setup (Deploy Hook)
+- In Vercel → Project → Settings → Git → Deploy Hooks → Create Hook for branch `main` and copy the URL.
+- In GitHub → Repo → Settings → Secrets and variables → Actions → New repository secret:
+  - `VERCEL_DEPLOY_HOOK_URL` = the copied Deploy Hook URL
+- On push or tag, the `Vercel Deploy` workflow triggers the hook to redeploy.

+Open the app
+- After Vercel finishes building, open the assigned URL.
+The UI is at `/` and `POST /process` accepts image uploads.

+## Railway Deploy (optional)

+What it does
+- Workflow `.github/workflows/railway-deploy.yml` deploys to Railway on pushes to `main` using the Railway CLI.

+Setup
+- Create a Railway account and a new project.
+- Locally: `npm i -g @railway/cli`, then in this repo run `railway init` (or `railway link`) to connect the project; commit the generated `.railway/` directory.
+- In GitHub → Repo → Settings → Secrets and variables → Actions → New repository secret:
+  - `RAILWAY_TOKEN` = your Railway deploy token (`railway login` then `railway tokens create`).

+Deploy
+- Push to `main` → Actions → Railway Deploy runs and rolls out the app.
+- The workflow will skip if either `RAILWAY_TOKEN` is missing or `.railway/` is not present.